10 Best Adjustable Dumbbells Reviewed and Compared

 - Potential shipping issues

-- Questionable weight
+- Higher weight limit

 These compact adjustable dumbbells are chrome plated and made of steel.
 The chrome finish improves their durability and allows them to be rust resistant.
 They are available in 25 pounds or 50 pounds, and use 5 pound plates for weight increase.